-Complementary approaches to identify the relevant substrates of diverse PKs or PPs that are regulated by nitrate at the transcriptional or post-transcriptional levels provide further molecular and biochemical insight into the PNR.
-Advances in phosphoproteomics analyses has enabled site-specific quantification of in vivo phosphorylation of a broad range of proteins (Engelsberger and Schulze, 2012; Li et al., 2015).
+Complementary approaches to identify the relevant substrates of diverse PKs or PPs that are regulated by nitrate at the transcriptional or post-transcriptional level provide further molecular and biochemical insight into the PNR.
+Advances in phosphoproteomics analyses have enabled site-specific quantification of in vivo phosphorylation of a broad range of proteins (Engelsberger and Schulze, 2012; Li et al., 2015).
 Two studies have generated quantitative data focusing on protein phosphorylation dynamics and phosphopeptide identification in response to nitrate or ammonium supply (Engelsberger and Schulze, 2012) or deprivation (Menz et al., 2016).
-Within five minute of nitrate resupply, the high-affinity nitrate transporter NRT2;1, ammonium transporter AMT1;1, and nitrate reductase NIA2 are rapidly dephosphorylated, while diverse PKs show increased phosphorylation (Engelsberger and Schulze, 2012).
-The findings are consistent with NIA2 phosphorylation at Ser-534 and NRT2.1 phosphorylation at Ser-28 under the nitrate deprivation condition (Engelsberger and Schulze, 2012; Menz et al., 2016).
-The highly conserved Ser-543 in NIA2 has been reported to exert inhibitory function when it is phosphorylated (Menz et al., 2016).
-Future research will identify more nitrate-regulated phosphorylation sites and their cognate PKs or PPs that are relevant to the regulation of transporter, sensor, channel, enzyme or TF activities and control of nitrate-dependent plant development.
+Within 5 min of nitrate resupply, the high-affinity nitrate transporter NRT2;1, ammonium transporter AMT1;1, and nitrate reductase NIA2 are rapidly dephosphorylated, while diverse PKs show increased phosphorylation (Engelsberger and Schulze, 2012).
+These findings are consistent with NIA2 phosphorylation at Ser-534 and NRT2.1 phosphorylation at Ser-28 under nitrate-deprivation conditions (Engelsberger and Schulze, 2012; Menz et al., 2016).
+The highly conserved Ser-543 in NIA2 has been reported to exert an inhibitory function when it is phosphorylated (Menz et al., 2016).
+Future research will identify more nitrate-regulated phosphorylation sites and their cognate PKs or PPs that are relevant to the regulation of transporter, sensor, channel, enzyme, or TF activities and the control of nitrate-dependent plant development.

-Nitrate resupply stimulates rapid phosphorylation of many interesting PKs, including leucine-rich repeat RLK (LRR-RK) Impaired oomycete susceptibility 1 (IOS1) (Hok et al., 2014) and Kinase 7 (KIN7) (Isner et al., 2018), membrane-associated PK Cast away (CST) (Burr et al., 2011; Groner et al., 2016), CIPK2 (Linn et al., 2017), osmotic stress regulator SNRK2.4 (McLoughlin et al., 2012), BR-SIGNALING KINASE 1 (BSK1)(Sreeramulu et al., 2013; Tang et al., 2008), and kinesin-associated PK Never in mitosis gene A-related kinase 6 (NEK6) (Takatani et al., 2017) (Fig. 2).
+Nitrate resupply stimulates the rapid phosphorylation of many interesting PKs, including the LRR-RKs IMPAIRED OOMYCETE SUSCEPTIBILITY 1 (IOS1) (Hok et al., 2014) and KINASE7 (KIN7) (Isner et al., 2018), the membraneassociated PKs CAST AWAY (CST) (Burr et al., 2011; Groner et al., 2016), CIPK2 (Linn et al., 2017), osmotic stress regulator SnRK2.4 (McLoughlin et al., 2012), BR-SIGNALING KINASE 1 (BSK1) (Tang et al., 2008; Sreeramulu et al., 2013), and the kinesin-associated PK NEVER IN MITOSIS GENE

+A-RELATED KINASE 6 (NEK6) (Takatani et al., 2017) (Fig. 2).
 IOS1 and KIN7 could be involved in nitrate-ABA signalling crosstalk (Ondzighi-Assoume et al., 2016; Ristova et al., 2016).
-The ios1 mutant plant shows hypersensitivity to ABA-induced inhibition of seed germination and primary root elongation (Hok et al., 2014) and KIN7 participates in ABA-induced stomata closure by modulating tonoplast potassium channel activity (Isner et al., 2018).
-CST activates the cell separation process that may be required for the nitrate promotion of lateral root primordia emergence (Burr et al., 2011; Groner et al., 2016; Zhu et al., 2019).
+The ios 1 mutant plant shows hypersensitivity to ABA-induced inhibition of seed germination and primary root elongation (Hok et al., 2014), and KIN7 participates in ABA-induced stomatal closure by modulating tonoplast potassium channel activity (Isner et al., 2018).
+CST activates the cell separation process that may be required for the promotion by nitrate of lateral root primordia emergence (Burr et al., 2011; Groner et al., 2016; Zhu et al., 2019).

 SnRK2.4 links the perception of salt stress to the modulation of root growth and development (McLoughlin et al., 2012).
-However, how nitrate triggers SnRK2.4 phosphorylation and regulates root growth are unclear.
-Brassinosteroid (BR) promotes plant growth through the BR receptor (BRI)-BKS1 kinase relay to regulate BR signalling and BRI1 phosphorylates BSK1 at Ser-230 (Tang et al., 2008).
-As nitrate also induces BSK1 Ser-230 phosphorylation, future studies will elucidate the molecular mechanism integrating nitrate and BR signalling in controlling plant growth.
+However, it is unclear how nitrate triggers SnRK2.4 phosphorvlation and regulates root growth.
+Brassinosteroid (BR) promotes plant growth through the BR receptor (BRI)-BKS1 kinase relay to regulate BR signalling, and BRI1 phosphorylates BSK1 at Ser-230 (Tang et al., 2008).
+As nitrate also induces Ser-230 phosphorylation of BSK1, future studies will elucidate the molecular mechanism integrating nitrate and BR signalling in the control of plant growth.
 NEK6 is a mitotic kinase that destabilizes cortical microtubules and functions in promoting longitudinal cell elongation and suppressing radial ectopic growth (Takatani et al., 2017).
-Although nitrate could trigger the phosphorylation of diverse PKs, the molecular and physiology functions underlying these phosphorylation events are largely unknown.
+Although nitrate could trigger the phosphorylation of diverse PKs, the molecular and physiological functions underlying these phosphorylation events are largely unknown.
 Elucidating the precise roles and regulations of nitrate-activated phosphorylation of these PKs via calcium-dependent and calcium-independent mechanisms will significantly expand the current scope of nitrate signalling in plants (Fig. 2).